GerritCodeReview/plugins_importer/src/main/resources/Documentation/rest-api-config.md

 The information about which project should be imported must be provided in the request body as a [ProjectInput](#project-input) entity.

+Caller must be a member of a group that is granted the 'Import' capability (provided by this plugin) or the 'Administrate Server' capability.

 #### Request

 ```